 Once you completely specify your truth tables, you begin the process of debugging them.
 The first step is to run diagnostics to check truth tables for syntax errors including overspecification and underspecification, as described in Correct Overspecified and Underspecified Truth Tables.

 To check for syntax errors:

-In the Truth Table Editor, select Settings > Run Diagnostics.
+In the truth table, select Settings > Run Diagnostics.

 For example, if you change the action for decision column D4 to an action that does not exist, you get an error message in the Diagnostic Viewer.

 Truth table diagnostics run automatically when you start simulation of the model with a new or modified truth table.
 If no errors exist, the diagnostic window does not appear and simulation starts immediately.

 Ways to debug truth tables during simulation include:

 |Use Stateflow® debugging tools to step through each condition and action, and monitor data values during simulation.||C truth table||See Use Stateflow Debugging Tools.|